4IR means manufacturers are using technology and digital marketing techniques to streamline their marketing strategy

 The RACE Framework empowers data-driven digital marketing for manufacturers

-By defining objectives and KPIs across each stage of the customer journey, you can track your marketing across the reach, act, convert and engage stages of their lifecycle.
+By defining objectives and KPIs across each stage of the customer journey, you can track your marketing across the reach, act, convert, and engage stages of their lifecycle.
 The RACE Framework enables manufacturing marketers to optimize their marketing strategy to drive the results they need to achieve their goals.

 In this blog, we will look at some of the opportunities for manufacturing businesses in the fourth industrial revolution.
 Structured across RACE, we will share our strategic recommendations for marketers to achieve their objectives at each stage of the customer lifecycle.
+Don't forget to download your free RACE digital marketing planning template too.

 Reach: Strategic paid search engine marketing